-An ancient burial site was found that 15 people, including children, and four families were beaten and killed in their head, but were buried in a very polite manner.
-In this burial site, the bodies are not random, and they were placed based on the family's relationship, such as 'the mother next to the child' and 'the brothers are next to each other'.
+An ancient burial site was discovered in which 15 and 4 families, including children, were burial in a very polite manner, even though their heads were beaten and killed.
+At this burial site, the bodies were not random, but were placed based on family relationships such as 'mother next to the child' and 'brothers next to each other'.

 Unraveling ancestry, kinship, and violence in a Late Neolithic mass grave | PNAS